ocnlogan/gettingandcleaningdata/readme.md

 The processing of this dataset was relatively straightforward.

-1. The file paths for all files are created and normalized (accounting for different operating systems), then the files are all read in separately.
+1. The file paths for all files are created and normalized (accounting for different operating systems)

 2. The files are all read into dataframe variables

-3. The dataframe variables all have their respective column names applid
+3. The dataframe variables all have their respective column names applied

 4. The dataframes are then cleaned of columns that interfere with the column selection process (removing of duplicate columnnames)